zyd14/community-integrations/libraries/dagster-iceberg/docs/reference.md

     The `Iceberg` package relies heavily on Apache Arrow for efficient data transfer, so PyArrow is natively supported.

-    You can use `IcebergPyarrowIOManager` to read and write iceberg tables:
+    You can use `PyArrowIcebergIOManager` to read and write iceberg tables:

     ```python title="docs/snippets/io_manager_pyarrow.py" linenums="1"
     --8<-- "docs/snippets/io_manager_pyarrow.py"